magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/spaces/assets.md

     This function takes an asset ID and retrieves the corresponding asset.
 It is helpful when you already know the asset ID and need to fetch its details.

 3. **Querying Assets by Criteria**
-    To search for assets based on multiple attributes (e.g., type, tag, or collection), use GetAssetsByCriteria.
+    To search for assets based on multiple attributes (e.g., type, tag, or collection), use `GetAssetsByCriteria`.
 This function provides flexibility by allowing additional arguments for filtering.

 There are other methods for querying Assets and Asset Collections, which are:

 * `GetAssetCollectionById` Retrieves an Asset Collection by its unique ID.
 It is useful when you know the specific ID of the Asset Collection you want to access.

 * `GetAssetCollectionByName` Retrieves an Asset Collection by its name.
 It is ideal for situations where collections are named logically for easier identification.

 * `FindAssetCollections` Allows for searching AssetsCollections by various criteria.
 It supports more flexible queries compared to direct ID or name lookups.

 * `GetAssetsByCollectionIds` Retrieves all Assets associated with an array of Asset Collection IDs.
 It facilitates batch queries for multiple collections at once.

 ## Automated Model Decimation

-If your use case includes the usage of Magnopus Cloud Services (MCS), the **automated model decimation service** in MCS reduces the complexity of 3D models by lowering their polygon count and compressing their textures.
+If your use case includes the adoption of Magnopus Cloud Services (MCS), the **automated model decimation service** in MCS reduces the complexity of 3D models by lowering their polygon count and compressing their textures.
 This process is known as **model decimation** and helps optimize asset performance without sacrificing visual quality.

 Model decimation is crucial in projects that use complex 3D models in a real-time application.
 The automated decimation service automatically reduces the size of 3D models, making them more manageable for delivery over the network and enables performant real-time rendering.
 This service ensures that the models maintain an acceptable level of detail whilst reducing the data size, leading to better performance in the virtual space.